INTERDISCIPLINARY AND CROSS-SECTORIAL COLLABORATION TO FOSTER EUROPES SUSTAINABLE GROWTH

 The GRETE initiative offers an interdisciplinary collaboration platform that involves actively different professional profiles and roles, connecting all relevant stakeholders for a sustainable economic growth in Europe.

-INTERNATIONAL COLLABORATION OF EXCELLENCE CONNECTING EUROPE’S NORTH TO THE SOUTH
+INTERNATIONAL COLLABORATION OF EXCELLENCE CONNECTING EUROPE’S NORTH AND SOUTH

-The GRETE project is implemented by a consortium of a total of eight partners, connecting five countries from Europe’s North to the South: Finland, Austria, Italy, France and Portugal.
+The GRETE project is implemented by a consortium of a total of seven partners, connecting four countries from Europe’s North to the South: Finland, Austria, Italy and Portugal.
 The consortium is characterised by a mixture of institutions with different profiles, capacities and complementary competences, being anchored in different fields of activity such as Research, Consultancy and Industry.

 Technical Research Centre of Finland Ltd is a state owned and controlled non-profit limited liability company established by law and operating under the ownership steering of the Finnish Ministry of Employment and the Economy.
 VTT is an RTO whose activities are focused on three areas: knowledge intensive products and services, smart industry and energy systems, and solutions for natural resources and environment.
 VTT is coordinator of project GRETE.